mook/sdl2_ffi/README.md

 ### Approval Testing

-This project now uses Approval testing.
-At the moment, I'm using a custom 'approvals' gem which is specified in the Gemfile, as opposed to the Gemspec.
+Parts of the API are verified via "Approvals" which are PNG captures of SDL Surfaces, on each run of an "Approved" rendering, the dumped PNGs are compared against each other.
-This is only temporary.
-The approved specifications are in the repository and can act as a repository of screen shots. :)
+Feel free to update these tests and "approve" the new PNGs.

 ### Testing Under *nix & X11

-If you are testing under some kind of unix system with X11 and have Xnest available, I'd recommend starting up Xnest and changing your testing terminal DISPLAY value so that the tests do not throw around a bunch of Windows on your screen.
+If you are testing under some kind of unix system with X11 and have Xnest available, I'd recommend starting up Xnest or Xephyr and changing your testing terminal DISPLAY value so that the tests do not throw around a bunch of Windows on your screen.

 ## Usage

-When you `require 'sdl2'`, it should give you the same things that include 'SDL.h' would have done.
+When you `require 'sdl2_ffi'`, it should give you the same things that include 'SDL.h' would have done.
 See the specs for examples.
 There are C/C++ tutorials that have been translated as a means of validating functionality.